Reviews You Can Rely On

 Read more: SKIL 10-Inch Dual-Bevel Sliding Compound MS6305-00 review

-While metrics are customized depending on the saw type, there is some overlap, and one of the most important things any saw can do is cut stuff.
+While metrics are customized depending on the power saw type, there is some overlap, and one of the most important things any saw can do is cut stuff.
 However, a great saw should be able to make cuts with ease, efficiency, and accuracy.
-To measure this, we devise various tests that standardize the size, shape, and density of the wood and then time our cuts.
-One step in our chainsaw testing process involves strapping together four individual 4"x4" beams and sawing through in one go.
+To measure this, we devise various tests that standardize the wood's size, shape, and density and then time our cuts.
 For our miter saw evaluation, we put each machine through over 35 individual tests to measure ease of use, power, speed, capacity, and accuracy.
-By the time we reach the end of our testing period, we have made hundreds of cuts with each model.
-Similarly, our circular saws are put through a gamut of standardized tests, including making cross cuts on a 12"x6" beam and rip cuts on a 10 foot 2"x12".
-For saws that are able, we also make cuts through different types of metal and time those as well.
+By the time we reached the end of our testing period, we had made hundreds of cuts with each model.
+Similarly, our circular saws are put through standardized tests, including cross cuts on a 12"x6" beam and rip cuts on a 10-foot 2"x12".
+For saws that are able, we also make cuts through different types of metal over time.
 To get a better gut feel for how these tools perform in real-life scenarios, our testers also used the saws in their daily lives for tasks like cutting lumber, slicing logs for firewood, and clearing downed trees.

 Getting the job done right requires the right tool, and we're here to help you find it.